arifurk/Arifur-Bio-ReadMe/README.md

 # About Me

 Hi, I'm Arifur.

-I've been programming for a little bit with Python.
-I hope to learn more with access to GitHub by learning from other people's works.
+I've been using Python for roughly 4 years.
+I hope to learn more via GitHub by learning from other people's works.